 Accomplishing things makes us feel good and builds confidence.
 Coaching is a goal focused solution that helps individuals, teams and organisations get where they want to be quicker than if they’d been working alone.

 Doing the same thing day after day without any opportunities for learning and growth means we stagnate.
-Stretching outside of our comfort zone helps us move forward and experience new things which is good for wellbeing.
-Coaching encourages us to set stretch goals and grow through new experiences.
+Stretching outside our comfort zone helps us move forward and experience new things.
+Coaching encourages us to set stretch goals and grow through new experiences which is good for wellbeing.

 The strength of our social network is perhaps one of the biggest contributors to our wellbeing.
 A coach can be a strong pillar of support amongst that social network.
 For leaders, who may feel isolated at the top, external coaching can provide excellent objective and confidential support.

 8. Wellbeing is about ‘we’ as well as ‘me’

 Our wellbeing is inextricably connected to the wellbeing of those around us and the planet on which we live.
 Coaching, using a systemic approach, can help individuals, teams and organisations think more clearly about these connections and ways of building a more balanced approach.
 Coaching can be delivered to individuals, managers, teams and leaders to help achieve change at all levels throughout an organisation.

 9. Wellbeing is about enriching lives